studentmediene/slack-systemctl/README.md

 2. Update the sudoers file if you changed what units and commands are permitted:

    1. Run `make sudoers`.
-   2. Run `sudoedit` and replace the existing section on slack-systemctl with the output of the previous command.
+   2. Run `sudo visudo` and replace the existing section on slack-systemctl with the output of the previous command.
 Save and close.
 3. Restart the application: `sudo systemctl restart slack-systemctl`

 ### Slack-usage